The Captivating Energy of Art is a Healing Affair - Article Banner

 It’s important to realize that thinking does not create ideas but only perceives them.
 The sun’s millions of colors trigger your thoughts and sensations around you.

-And, it’s all out there for the picking when the apple is ripe.
-In other words, be open to attuning to a universal thought or idea.
+When the apple is ripe, it’s all out there for the picking.
+In other words, be open to a universal thought or idea.
 It might give you an answer or a clue.

 bar